This simple honey and mustard gammon recipe is such an easy way to cook a moist, juicy baked gammon ham.

 After the isolation of Christmas 2020, I’m sure I’m not alone in wanting to make this Christmas extra special!

 With that in mind I’ve teamed up with Thermapen to bring you a (stress free) traditional ham recipe.
-Plus there’s a fun festive giveaway too!

-In the mean time, let me show you just how easy it is to make your own honey baked gammon ham this Christmas…
+Let me show you just how easy it is to make your own honey baked gammon ham this Christmas…

 Gammon or Ham?

 Before we start on the recipe, let’s clear something up.
 Here in the UK, a gammon is a cured, uncooked pork joint.